Nynros/InternetSecurity/README.txt

 Settings -> Autofill and passwords -> Password Manager -> Settings -> Sign in automatically -> Disable
 Settings -> Autofill and passwords -> Payment methods -> Disable all

-Useful Extensions -> Dark Reader and Proton Pass: Free Password Manager (if you're using ProtonPass) Restart the Brave-Browser and check your changed settings
+Useful Extensions -> Proton Pass: Free Password Manager (if you're using ProtonPass) - https://shorturl.at/XmdJZ Restart the Brave-Browser and check your changed settings

 Topic: Speedtest Internet
 ------------------------------
-Choose Speedtest by Ookla (https://www.speedtest.net/) Run the the Speedtest
-Choose SpeedOfMe (https://speedof.me/)
+Choose Speedtest by Ookla (https://www.speedtest.net/) Choose SpeedOfMe (https://speedof.me/)
-Run the the Speedtest
-Compare both results
+Run both Speedtests and compare the results
 Ping time should be under 50 milliseconds (ms) Download-/Uploadrate should be over 80% of your payed internet connection Otherwise update your router and windows pc to the latest level